nickdesaulniers/nickdesaulniers.github.com/source/_posts/2016-11-20-static-and-dynamic-libraries.markdown

 categories: Static Dynamic Library Linkage C C++ ar fpic nm objdump otool shared
 ---
 This is the second post in a series on memory segmentation.
-It covers working with static and dynamic libraries.
+It covers working with static and dynamic libraries in Linux and OSX.
 Make sure to check out the [first on object files and symbols](/blog/2016/08/13/object-files-and-symbols/).